Kopřivnice: Economy

 Kopřivnice is known for the automotive and transportation industry, represented by the Tatra company.
 The company is one of the oldest manufacturers of vehicles with a continuous history in the world.
 In 1850, Ignaz Schustala started making here carriages, later the production of railway wagons was added.
 The first passenger car Präsident was manufactured in 1897, the first truck in 1898.
 After World War II, trucks became the mainstay of production.

 After restructuring in 2013, the company changed its name to Tatra Trucks.
 As of 2020, Tatra Trucks employs more than 1,000 people.
 Tatra Metalurgie, a subsidiary focusing on foundry and forging, employs about 600 people.
+Other engineering companies based in Kopřivnice include Tawesco, a manufacturer of stamped and welded components for the automotive and machinery industries.

 There is also a large industrial zone with several major companies, mainly focused on production of automotive components.
 The largest employer of them is Brose CZ.

 Transport

 The I/58 road from Ostrava to Rožnov pod Radhoštěm passes through the town.

 Kopřivnice is located on the railway lines Ostrava–Štramberk and Studénka–Veřovice.
 The town is served by two train stations: Kopřivnice and Kopřivnice zastávka.